mikejzhang/mikejzhang/README.md

 ## Hi, I'm Mike Zhang 👋

-Computer Science student at the University of Waterloo focused on building full-stack applications and backend systems.
+I'm a Computer Science student at the University of Waterloo focused on building full-stack applications and backend systems.

 ## 🔧 I'm Currently Working On
 - Full-stack web applications (React, TypeScript, Node.js)